When you revisit or navigate around a website, browsers automatically save files to speed up loading times. This process is called “caching.”

 Caching might interfere with:

-Teaser GIFs and thumbnails used when sharing your Docs
+Teaser GIFs and cover images used when sharing your Docs

 Theme updates e.g., changes to colors, fonts, and logos